janetschel/advent-of-go-2020/calendar/day-06/README.md

 Nothing else really to add to this recap.
 Very straight forward solutions.

 My solve-times are okay-ish...
-I guess everyone else was having an easy time as well:
+I guess everyone was having an easy time as well:
 - `00:08:39` for part 1 (#3028)
 - `00:16:36` for part 2 (#2899)